There are lots of ways to grow your business, work with clients, and offer your products.

 But I wasn’t feeling gung-ho about saying yes, given that the timing was pushing into the trip to the coast and riding on a steam train through the redwood forest.
 After a couple of days of sitting on the fence, I said no. I felt relief.
 I knew I’d made the right choice.

 I knew that feeling bad about putting my business before family in this instance didn’t feel right.
 And guilt is a very bad emotion to feel when you’re working on your business.
 It repels profits.
+And flow.

 There are also decisions that are tough because they require you to invest money to grow your business.
 It’s especially rough when the amount of money is way beyond your comfort level.
 Your instant reaction is, “There is no way I can afford that.”
-And then you dismiss the very thing, that moments before, you thought was your ideal solution.
+And then you dismiss the very thing that, moments before, you thought was your ideal solution.

 Had I not made myself step outside of my financial comfort zone, I wouldn’t have: